 Adrenal insufficiency refers to inadequate production of glucocorticoids, mineralocorticoids, or both by the adrenal glands.
-This may result from dysfunction or complete destruction of the adrenal cortex (primary adrenal insufficiency), inadequate adrenocorticotropic hormone production by the pituitary (secondary adrenal insufficiency), or inadequate corticotropin-releasing hormone production by the hypothalamus (tertiary Diagnosis adrenal insufficiency). of adrenal insufficiency requires a high index of suspicion because of its nonspecific signs and symptoms.
-It is associated with a high morbidity and low quality of life even in
+This may result from dysfunction or complete destruction of the adrenal cortex (primary adrenal insufficiency), inadequate adrenocorticotropic hormone production by the pituitary (secondary adrenal insufficiency), or inadequate corticotropin-releasing hormone production by the hypothalamus (tertiary insufficiency).
+Diagnosis adrenal of adrenal insufficiency requires a high index of suspicion because of its nonspecific signs and symptoms.
+It is associated with a high morbidity and low quality of life even in patients on treatment.
+When it presents as adrenal crisis it has a high mortality.
+Glucocorticoid replacement is the mainstay of management, and this may be combined with mineralocorticoids in the case of primary adrenal insufficiency.